 Antidepressants

 Desipramine is a common antidepressant prescribed during stimulant treatment.
-Antidepressants are very common medications given to stimulant detox patients, as most addicts will suffer from immediate depression once they began to detox.
-Sometimes it is due to clinical depression; other times, it is an effect of detoxing from stimulants.
+Antidepressants are widespread medications given to stimulant detox patients, as most addicts will suffer from immediate depression once they begin to detox.
+Sometimes, it is due to clinical depression; other times, it is an effect of detoxing from stimulants.

 Sedatives and Tranquilizers

 Benzodiazepines are often used as tranquilizers for those going through stimulant detox.
-Diazepam is the most commonly used and helps sedate individuals that are specifically going through methamphetamine or cocaine detox.
+Diazepam is the most commonly used and helps sedate individuals who are explicitly going through methamphetamine or cocaine detox.

 Are There Other Drug or Alcohol Treatment Options?